helenmurugan/Future-Fuels/README.md

     * This section briefly describes a problem that businesses will face in the near future.
 It lays out in simple terms how Future Fuels can provide a solution to this problem.

  * ### Requirements section
-    * This section is focussed on what
+    * This section uses a flexbox, icons and headings to provide a simple infographic which demonstrates the important factors when considering new fuels.
+This is followed by a paragraph which explains what Future Fuels can provide to the user.